Beefster09/table-lang/design.md

 ## Operators

 Operator overloads are required to be (nearly) pure functions.
-They may not have side effects, except for temporary allocators and debug printing.
+They may not have side effects, except for temporary allocators and logging.

 You can overload existing operators (except for boolean logic operators) by naming a function with the same symbols: